Dll functions exported by QM

 QM 2.3.0.

-Inserts QM code into the QM editor.
-Inserts at current position.
-Inserts as separate line, properly indents, etc.
+Inserts one or more lines of QM code in the QM editor, at current position.
+Inserts as separate line(s), properly indents, etc.

 s - one or more QM statements (commands).